ScreepsMods/screepsmod-history/README.md

 ### ENV Method

-Please note that this method only works when launching modules directly, when launched via the default launcher they will be ignored.
+Please note that this method only works when launching modules directly or with screeps-launcher, when launched via the default launcher they will be ignored.

 ```
 HISTORY_MODE='aws'